nrflynn2/ml-drug-discovery/README.md

 ### 🚧 Under Construction

 Note that this project is a work in progress and notebooks will be released as they are drafted.
-We anticipate a full release of the book in Summer 2025.
+We anticipate a full release of the book in Winter 2025.
 We recommend interacting with notebooks through Colab.

 Purchase of the book through Manning's Early Access Program (MEAP) guarantees access to current and future chapters.
 I appreciate your patience and support!